-Consideration should be given about what support may be appropriate to children, parents and members of staff following a disclosure(s).
+Consideration should be given about what support may be appropriate to children, adults at risk, parents and members of staff following a disclosure(s).
 The use of help lines, support groups and open meetings will provide further support.
 The British Association for Counselling and Psychotherapy contact details are as follows: